sizovs/PipelinR/README.md

 }
 ```

-Send the command to the pipeline for processing:
+Send the command to Pipeline for processing:
 ```
 @SpringBootApplication
 class App implements CommandLineRunner {